A2Amir/Finding-Lane-Lines-on-the-Road/README.md

 ### 1.The pipeline:

-The pipeline consisted of 7 steps.
+The pipeline consisted of 7 steps:I'd like to include images to show how the pipeline works, here is how to include an image:

 1. First read  the orginal image
  <p align="right">